-It's easy to fall in love with Vancouver thanks to its proximity to some of the most beautiful destinations in all of Canada.
-Not only is it a world-class city, but also surrounded by world-class dining, skiing, hiking and much more.
+One of the best parts of Vancouver is its proximity to some of the most beautiful destinations in all of Canada.
+Not only is it a world-class city, it’s a world-class city surrounded by world-class dining, skiing, hiking and more.

-On your trip to Vancouver, check out some of these seven great day trips that lie only a short drive, ferry ride or flight away.
-Yes, you could enjoy the island, beach or mountain-community for a day, but even better, slow down and turn it into a 2 to 3 day mini vacation.
+On your trip to Vancouver, check out one of these seven great day trips that lie only a short drive, ferry ride or flight away.

 Go provincial park hopping in Squamish